Chapter 1:

 “See you later.”

-The words lingered, like embers from a burnt fire, before silence claimed me completely.
+The words lingered, like embers from a burnt fire, before silence snuffed them out completely.

-There was no more light nor sound, not even time, just utter emptiness.
+There was no light nor sound anymore.
+Even time seemed to fade away, leaving me with utter emptiness.
 After what felt like an eternity, I began to feel it again.
 A very faint pull from a bright string pushed me to begin this cycle of pain again.

 In the distance, I could see faint rays of light piercing through the darkness.
 Inadvertently, I felt my body drifting towards that light, as if it were making me a promise that I didn’t understand yet.

-I stumbled toward a broken mirror, gently brushing away the condensation from its cold surface before examining myself: A familiar figure stared back.
-A frail young girl.
-She had shoulder-length, wavy, chestnut hair with a tint of auburn and a pair of brilliant emerald green eyes.
+I stumbled toward the mirror, gently brushing away the condensation from its cold surface before examining myself: A frail young girl.
+Long, straight hair, chestnut with a tint of auburn, that fell over thin shoulders like a dark curtain.
+A pair of dim emerald eyes stared back listlessly.

 ~ End of chapter ~